unic/sitecore-module-flex/README.md

 ### IoC container

 You must install an IoC container framework for Flex.
-Currently there are containers available for Ninject and SimpleInjector, which can be installed over NuGet:
+Currently for Sitecore 9 you should install SimpleInjector, which can be installed over NuGet:

-  > Install-Package Unic.Flex.Ninject

-or

   > Install-Package Unic.Flex.SimpleInjector